ali4lou/D-P-foundations/README.md

   The necessary data files are also available in `files.zip` and in Zenodo.

 - **Zebrafish Analyses**
   The `zebrafish/` subfolder contains scripts to verify the D-P rule and a coarse interpretation of the rule in *Danio rerio* (zebrafish).
+We used the scRNA-seq data from Lange et al. [2024] and the gene-phenotype data from the Zebrafish Information Network (ZFIN).
   Corresponding data files are located in `files_zf.zip` and in Zenodo.

 ### Files to Download

 The required files to execute the code are contained in a compressed file **`files.zip`**.
+Also, in **`files_zf.zip`** contains the datasets needed for running the zebrafish analyses.

 Additionally, larger files can be found on Zenodo.
 You can download them using the following link: [Zenodo link](<https://zenodo.org/records/14629057>).

-In Zenodo, we have included the Packer et al. [2019] scRNA-seq data and the data downloaded from WormBase, which are necessary for creating the developmental and phenotypic gene expression matrices.
+In Zenodo, we have included the Packer et al. [2019] scRNA-seq data and the data downloaded from WormBase, which are necessary for creating the developmental and phenotypic gene expression matrices.For the zebrafish analysis, we have included the Lange et al. [2024] scRNA-seq files.
+For the verification of the D-P rule using the data from Xiao et al. [2022], we have included the supplementary tables S3 and S4 from their study.

 ## Setup and Script Dependencies